khaoularj/khaoularj/README.md

 - 👋 Hi, I’m @khaoularj
-- 🌱 I’m currently software engineer student
+- 🌱 I’m currently a software engineer student

 <!---
 khaoularj/khaoularj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.